MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 ## Books

 No books are required for this course.
-However, we do have a number of books available for you to read during office hours.
+However, we do have a number of books available for you to use during office hours.
 You are welcome to pick up one of these and read them as a preparation for or review of one of the lectures.

-For those who would like to have their own book, here are some good
+If one seeks additional reference, here are some good suggestions:
-suggestions:

 > **For Those Less Comfortable**
 >